Work as a Graduate Teaching Assistant

 Points to note before you apply

-- Your duties may include teaching/facilitating tutorials or delivering a language stream, and/or delivery of a limited number of lectures and/or seminars and the associated preparation; assignment and/or examination marking; lecture attendance; regular student consultation hours, course administration including working with CANVAS and attending meetings.
+- Your duties may include teaching/facilitating tutorials or delivering a language stream, and/or delivery of a limited number of lectures and/or seminars and the associated preparation; assignment and/or examination marking; lecture attendance; regular student consultation hours, course administration including working with the University’s learning management system, CANVAS, and attending meetings.

 - If you have a scholarship you must comply with the relevant scholarship regulations.
-If you get a scholarship while working as a GTA you must inform the Head of School and Scholarships Office.
+If you get a scholarship while working as a GTA you must inform the Head of School and Scholarships Office of any change in status.

-- We recommend that you apply for your postgraduate programme before submitting your Expression of Interest to work as a GTA to increase your chances of being considered for employment.
+- We recommend that you apply for your postgraduate programme before submitting your Expression of Interest to work as a GTA to increase your chances of being considered for a GTA position.

-While you can indicate your interest to be a GTA at any time, these are the cut-off dates for the selection process for 2020:
+While you can indicate your interest to be a GTA in any or all semesters, below are three cut-off dates for the selection process: